 I came across a few tutorials on You Tube, all of which were from the US and the place where crafty supplies seem to be much more plentiful.
 I gathered tips from a few and thought I’d put together my own video on how to make one and where I bought my supplies too.

 My first attempt involved making a rainbow coloured one.
 I’d seen a really pretty pastel rainbow tutu online and really struggled to source the right coloured tulle.
 In the end I popped into my local haberdashery shop where I chose some fabric from large rolls.
 This was made of a much firmer mesh (and not classed as tulle) but was ideal for using as my first little project.
 It cost me less that £5 for seven colours and I could probably make another with the cuttings I have left.
 As the rolls of mesh were large, I had to cut the pieces into six inch wide strips but I even cut the lengths needed for assembling it.
 I actually cut the pieces fairly roughly but you can’t tell when it’s all finished.
-However, if you like all of your edges as straight and as neat as possible, then the six inch wide spools of tulle are your best bet.
+However, if you like your edges as straight and as neat as possible, then the six inch wide spools of tulle are your best bet.

 Not only did I want to make a tutu for my daughters birthday but I also wanted to make an adult one, so that we could have some photos taken in matching ones.
 If you haven’t already seen my post on our little photoshoot then you can see what we looked like here.